Venona project: Results

 Out of some hundreds of thousands of intercepted encrypted texts, it is claimed under 3,000 have been partially or wholly decrypted.
 All the duplicate one-time pad pages were produced in 1942, and almost all of them had been used by the end of 1945, with a few being used as late as 1948.
 After this, Soviet message traffic reverted to being completely unreadable.

 The existence of Venona decryption became known to the Soviets within a few years of the first breaks.
 It is not clear whether the Soviets knew how much of the message traffic or which messages had been successfully decrypted.
-At least one Soviet penetration agent, British Secret Intelligence Service representative to the U.S. Kim Philby, was told about the project in 1949, as part of his job as liaison between British and U.S. intelligence.
+At least one Soviet penetration agent, British Secret Intelligence Service representative to the US Kim Philby, was told about the project in 1949, as part of his job as liaison between British and US intelligence.
 Since all of the duplicate one-time pad pages had been used by this time, the Soviets apparently did not make any changes to their cryptographic procedures after they learned of Venona.
 However, this information allowed them to alert those of their agents who might be at risk of exposure due to the decryption.